SEA-ME-WE 3: Service disruptions

 In July 2005, a portion of the SEA-ME-WE3 submarine cable located 35 km south of Karachi that provided Pakistan's major outer communications became defective, disrupting almost all of Pakistan's communications with the rest of the world, and affecting approximately 10 million Internet users.

 On 26 December 2006 this link severed, causing major disruption to internet services to and from the Far East.
 The cause of this was suspected to be a magnitude 7.1 earthquake off the coast of Taiwan.
 It was stated that the link would take 3 weeks to repair.

 On 30 January 2008 an apparent ship's anchor off Egypt's Alexandria coast is thought to have cut the newer SEA-ME-WE 4 cable, which is intended to provide redundancy, causing slow Internet connections and disruption to international calls to the U.S. and Europe from the Middle East and South Asia.
 Over 70 percent of the network in Egypt was down.
 Although central to India's largest carrier, Bharat Sanchar Nigam Limited, the deputy-director general of that organisation said "Only 10 to 15 percent of our connectivity with the international gateway faced problems".

 On 19 December 2008, the cable was again severed, simultaneously with SEA-ME-WE 4, the FLAG FEA cable, and the GO-1 cable.

 On 25 December 2011, the cable was again severed.
-2011 submarine cable disruption.
+See also 2011 submarine cable disruption.

 On 10 January 2013, the cable was again severed, this time 1,126 kilometres from the Tuas Cable Landing Station in Singapore, between repeaters 345 and 346.
 The repair ship ASEAN Explorer was sent to the site.
 A permit was required from the Indonesian Authorities to effect repairs: on 3 March 2013 it was reported that "The cable ship operator has advised that the required permit to undertake works has not been granted.
 A tentative repair date of 09 April 2013 has been posted but still position isn't clear when it will get restore".